Even in retirement, David Ortiz has keen sense of the moment

 To be clear, Ortiz wasn't asked to stay away.
 If anything, manager John Farrell said he held out hope the franchise icon might show up one day, ask for his No. 34 jersey and unretire.
 Red Sox players, if they're being honest, feel the same way.

 But Ortiz always has had an acute awareness of the situation.
 He knew to expect a first-pitch changeup from Tigers reliever Joaquin Benoit in that 2013 playoff game.
 He knew what the nervous fans needed to hear before that first game back in Fenway after the Marathon attack and shelter-in-place.
-He knew how to prop up Pujols, one of only 16 players in history with more home runs than him.
+He knew how to prop up Pujols, one of only 16 players in history with more home runs than Ortiz.

 And Ortiz knew the Red Sox, still a predominantly young team with second baseman Dustin Pedroia as its primary leader, needed to find their identity without his presence prompting questions about whether he might come back.
 If any of those young players has a question, they have Ortiz's phone number.
 But by staying away, he actually did them a favor.